IngoSchelterUBT/BTevalSpec/readme.md

   ./BTevalSpec.py [<gen-opt>] [--jcalc=<calc-idx>] decouple

-  Decouple given Fourier-transformed densities n(r,omega) at given omega to get the proper transition densities.
+  Decouple given Fourier-transformed densities n(r,omega) at given omega to get the proper transition densities n_j.
   Requires Fourier-transform of the density at as many energies as there are excitations (ideally the excitation energies themselves) and a calculation identifier (calculation index). jcalc determines the calculations index from which the density stems (default: 0).